PAXSTORE/paxstore-openapi-dotnet-sdk/docs/APP_API.md

 }
 ```

-The type in dataSet is AppPage.
+The type in dataSet is PagedApp.
 And the structure like below.

 |Property Name|Type|Description|
 |:---|:---|:---|